cm-suzuki-ryo/aws-storage-genai-workshop/Readme.md

 <img  width="200px" src="./docs/assets/launch_stack_user.png"/>
 </a>

-1. Write the name for the stack `GenAIStorageStack`
+1. Write the name for the stack スタック名: `GenAIStorageStack`
 2. Paste in the SubnetIds from the previous step
 3. Set the database password `Testing123!`
 4. Enable extra permissions